carsakiller/Carsas-Companion/readme.md

 ## All
 * Rework data syncing (game->browser) to only send necessary data and not e.g. all players
-* Module based approach: core features and then modules can register data, tabs, messages, commands, ... (e.g. the live module)

 ## Browser
-* implement auto reloading or at least websocket reconnecting for the browser
 * when we lock a component, we need to disable the input, otherwise one can just use the accessibility features (press tab to select eh input and space to change it, e.g. a checkbox)

 ## WebServer